mlowell94/engage-estimator/README.md

 ### Other Features

-* Chapter selection so you won't accidentally spoil yourself using the app!
+* Chapter selection so you won't accidentally spoil yourself
-* Character and class sprites!
-    * Character sprites taken from fireemblemwiki.org
+* Character profile images
-    * Class sprites ripped by me :)
 * Mobile friendly!

-### To-dos
+### Credits
-* Add sprites for Lindon, Saphir
-* Clean up sprites and normalize their width and height
-* Add animations for prop and state change in results
-* Add recommended Emblem lists for each class
+* Images taken from the Fire Emblem Wiki
+* Font is Work Sans by Wei Huang